 The holidays are a stressful time for salespeople, but much of that pressure is self-imposed.
 The problem stems from salespeople using the same strategies to close business in December that they use to close business in July.
 End-of-year selling requires a different approach.

-Here are three ways to sell differently this holiday season.
+Here are six ways to sell differently this holiday season.
 Employ these tactics now, and you might be able to enjoy New Years for the first time in your sales career.

 10 Ways to Close Deals Around the Holidays

 1. Map out your key dates.

 According to HubSpot Sales Director Dan Tyre, figuring out the key dates for the season as early as you can is key to getting ahead for the holidays.
 Planning your sales activities around the dates and days of the week of major holidays.

 Let's use an example related to Thanksgiving in the US.
 Some businesses are off the entire week, and many start to slow down on Tuesday and Wednesday before Thanksgiving on Thursday.
 Additionally, 50% of companies don't open the day after Thanksgiving.
 Working through your calendar can help you understand many people you are trying to sell to likely won't be responsive or present for sales conversations during that week, so you should plan around that data.

 In Australia, businesses start on holiday around mid-December.
 By December 15, most businesses in the country close, so if you sell to customers there, taking the major holiday dates into consideration can prevent surprises.